-The restrictions imposed on fixed point types ensures that every type transformer $\alpha \mapsto \rho$ has a unique fixed point, which is taken as the semantics of $\tfix{\alpha}{\rho}$.
-The restriction on the formation of $\Am(\rho)$ enables the interpretation of $\Amb$ as a bottom-avoiding choice operator (see the explanation below Corollary~\ref{cor:ddatabot}).
-An example of a (regular) type is
+Restriction (1) (together with contractiveness) ensures that the semantics of the type transformer $\alpha \mapsto \rho$ has a unique fixed point, which is taken as the semantics of $\tfix{\alpha}{\rho}$ (see Section~\ref{sub-denot}).
+Restriction (2) enables the interpretation of $\Amb$ as a bottom-avoiding choice operator (see the explanation below Theorem~\ref{cor:ddatabot}).